cgwire/gazu/docs/source/examples.md

 ## Deal with Shots

-Retrieve all shots for given project or sequence:
+Retrieve all shots for a given project or sequence:

 ```python
 shots = gazu.shot.all_shots_for_project(project_dict)
 shots = gazu.shot.all_shots_for_sequence(sequence_dict)
 ```

-Retrieve all sequences for given project or episode
+Retrieve all sequences for a given project or episode.

 ```python
 sequences = gazu.shot.all_sequences_for_project(project_id)
 sequences = gazu.shot.all_sequences_for_episode(episode_dict)
 ```

-Retrieve all episodes for given project:
+Retrieve all episodes for a given project:

 ```python
 episodes = gazu.shot.all_episodes_for_project(project_dict)